turboflakes/crunch/README.md

 ### Crunch Bot ([Matrix](https://matrix.org/))

-If you set up `crunch` on your server with a matrix user 👉  you get your own **crunch bot**.
+If you set up `crunch` on your server with a matrix user 👉  you get your own **Crunch Bot**.

-To enable **crunch bot** you will need to create a specific account on Element or similar and  copy the values to the respective environment variables `CRUNCH_MATRIX_BOT_USER` and `CRUNCH_MATRIX_BOT_PASSWORD` like in the configuration example file [`.env.example`](https://github.com/turboflakes/crunch/blob/main/.env.example).
+To enable **Crunch Bot** you will need to create a specific account on Element or similar and  copy the values to the respective environment variables `CRUNCH_MATRIX_BOT_USER` and `CRUNCH_MATRIX_BOT_PASSWORD` like in the configuration example file [`.env.example`](https://github.com/turboflakes/crunch/blob/main/.env.example).
 You may also want to set your regular matrix user to the environment variable `CRUNCH_MATRIX_USER`.
-So that **crunch bot** could create a private room and send in messages.
-By default **crunch bot** will automatically invite your regular matrix user to a private room.
-Also by default **crunch bot** will send a copy of the messages to the respective network public room for which is connected to.
+So that **Crunch Bot** could create a private room and send in messages.
+By default **Crunch Bot** will automatically invite your regular matrix user to a private room.
+Also by default **Crunch Bot** will send a copy of the messages to the respective network public room for which is connected to.

 ### Public Rooms available

-Join and read the messages history of all the Public Rooms for which **CRUNCH BOTS** are sending messages:
+Join and read the messages history of all the Public Rooms for which **Crunch Bots** are sending messages:

 <table style="width:100%;" cellspacing="0" cellpadding="0">
   <tr>